 - If you’re interested in financing non-profit solar project, listen to this 50-minute presentation that will answer 7 questions on due diligence, finding capital, and crowdsourcing trends for non-profit projects.

 - Noel mentioned that storage is going to be a huge growth section of the solar industry in the next 5 years, and we believe him, so we’re building a Solar Grid Storage MBA course.
-If you want to get notified (and get a steep discount) when the course is released, click here to give us your email and learn more about the Solar Grid Storage MBA.

 Did you enjoy this interview?
 Do you have any questions for Noel?